frolovilya/stm32-boot-explained/README.md

 ## C stdlib

-One thing to mention about C stdlib implementation.
-The one that's a standard for embedded C applications is a [Newlib](https://sourceware.org/newlib/).
-The library expects you to implement some system specific functions.
-STM32CubeMX generates [syscalls.c](./src/syscalls.c) file with required default implementations.
+It's worth mentioning that the standard C library implementation commonly used in embedded C applications is [Newlib](https://sourceware.org/newlib/).
+This library requires the implementation of certain system-specific functions.
+STM32CubeMX generates the [syscalls.c](./src/syscalls.c) file with the necessary default implementations.

 It's also the case for `sbrk` call that increases program data space. `malloc` is using this function to allocate more heap memory.
 You may find an implementation generated by STM32CubeMX in [sysmem.c](./src/sysmem.c).
 It simply allows the heap to grow from `_end` up to `_estack - _Min_Stack_Size`.

 ## Boot Process

-Now when we understand the MCUs memory, ;et's connect to our programm with _gdb_, here's what we see as the first output:
+Now when we understand the MCUs memory, let's connect to our programm with _gdb_, here's what we see as the first output:
 ```sh
 ...
 Reading symbols from ./stm32-boot-explained.elf...